 I. Presentation of the goals, strategy and activity of the Company 2

 II.
 Profit and loss in 2020 and the prospects for and challenges in 2021

-1. Profit and loss in 2020
+1. Profit and loss in 2020.
+6

 2. Prospects for and challenges in the business year of 2021 9

 III.
-Major events at the Company in 2020
+Major events at the Company in 2020 10

-1. General Meeting
+1. General Meeting 10

 2. Financing

 3. Real property acquisitions

-4. Major real property sales
+4. Major real property sales 11

 5. Change to stock of treasury shares

-6. Personal changes in 2020
+6. Personal changes in 2020 11

 IV.
 Risk factors influencing the effectiveness of the Company

-Material events after the balance sheet date
+V. Material events after the balance sheet date

-General Company Information
+VI.
+General Company Information 13

-Changes in the number of employees, employment policy
+VII.
+Changes in the number of employees, employment policy 17

-Research and experimental development
+VIII I.Research and experimental development 17

 Personal changes in 2020

+Χ. Introduction of the consolidated entitiy of the Company

+XI.
 Environmental protection

-Corporate Governance Report and Statement
+XII.
+Corporate Governance Report and Statement 19

-aration of liability
+laration of liability